reactiveNeon/advent-of-code/README.md

 │       ├── rust/         # Rust solution for this day
 │       ├── python/       # Python solution for this day
 │       ├── cpp/          # C++ solution for this day
-│       └── java/         # Java solution for this day
+│       ├── java/         # Java solution for this day
+│       └── kotlin/       # Kotlin solution for this day
 └── 2025/
 ## Workflow